The Post-Final Boss is a boss fight that cleans up the plot after you fight the real Final Boss

 - Jowy in two of Suikoden II's endings.

-- Lucien in Fable II with the Giant Shard serving as the actual final boss.
+- Lucien in Fable II, with the Giant Shard serving as the actual final boss.

 - In Tales of Symphonia: Dawn of the New World, after defeating Richter, you fight a Hopeless Boss Fight against Lloyd and Marta, followed by a Duel Boss against Ratatosk, which you don't even have to win.
 If you win that Hopeless Boss Fight, you get the game's absolute worst ending for your trouble.

 - The final boss of Xenogears, Urobolus, is extremely easy.
 Of course, having just defeated God (or, rather, a somewhat mechanical creature that is sort of God but not really... don't ask...), anything would be easy.

-- In Xenosaga II, after a difficult two round fight against the Patriarch, Jr. fights Albedo in a battle he can't lose.
+- In Xenosaga II, after a difficult two-round fight against the Patriarch, Jr. fights Albedo in a battle he can't lose.

 - Xenoblade ends with a three-part battle against Zanza.
 However, the third form is identical to the second, and is vastly easier due to Shulk acquiring the True Monado between the second and third forms.

-- Metroid Fusion has the Omega Metroid, which is basically a last challenge while being timed.
+- Metroid: Fusion has the Omega Metroid, which is basically a last challenge while being timed.
 He can be tricky, but his attacks are easy to avoid and you should have plenty of time to win.
-The SA-X is the true final boss really.
+The SA-X is the true final boss, really.

-- MB is another example, from Other M - the Metroid Queen is the main final boss, the last part is just a first person thing and you just have to aim for the enemy (MB) in order for a cutscene to play.
+- MB is another example, from Metroid: Other M — the Metroid Queen is the main final boss, the last part is just a first-person thing and you just have to aim for the enemy (MB) in order for a cutscene to play.
 It only resembles a challenge due to being backed up by four unique Elite Mooks (Desbrachian supersoldiers) who can still be knocked out of the way easily once you figure out the proper trick to them.
 However, there is a Playable Epilogue afterwards...

 - At the end of the final Borderlands DLC (which is also the end of the Borderlands story proper), you fight a humongous Claptrap robot-fortress.
 After you blow that up, the 3-foot-tall Claptrap robot himself jumps out to fight you.
 He's pretty nimble and has a fairly damaging close-range hadoken move, but otherwise has relatively low health and damage output and is a pretty easy fight compared to the usual major boss battles in the game.